-Control the whitefly in your greenhouse or conservatory using this tiny but brilliant parasitic wasp.
+Control the whitefly in your greenhouse or conservatory using this tiny but brilliant parasitic wasp. (two introductions)

 The Pest : Tiny white moth-like sap-sucking pests, usually in massive quantities, that fly up when disturbed.
 The young stage is small, waxy scale-like and greenish white, found beneath the leaves.
 Infested plants yellow and may distort, and sticky honey dew, often followed by black sooty mould are common symptoms.

 The Solution : Encarsia formosa :A tiny parasitic wasp which parasitises the young (scale) stage of the whitefly.